appwrite/console/CONTRIBUTING.md

 When you run the Appwrite Console locally, it needs to point to a backend as well.
 The easiest way to do this is to run an Appwrite instance locally.

-Follow the [install instructions](https://appwrite.io/docs/advanced/self-hosting) in the Appwrite docs.
+Follow the [installation instructions](https://appwrite.io/docs/advanced/self-hosting) in the Appwrite docs.

 ### 4. Setup environment variables